 Housing prices can fluctuate, and homeowners often have an inflated idea as to what their homes are worth.
 If you walk into a refinance situation believing your home will command top dollar, you’ll probably be shocked to discover your lender doesn’t share your opinion.
 You need to research area home prices before you decide to approach a lender.

 If you don’t take a look at your credit report before refinancing, you can be giving up some major money in the form of a higher interest rate.
 Take a look at all three of your reports.
 (It’s free from the government.)
 Make sure there are no errors, and if there are, fix them.
 Try to negotiate some of the negative items on your report with your credit card lender.
 If you don’t know how, hire a credit repair company to help you.
-Here’s a good list of reputable credit repair companies.
+Here’s a good list of top credit repair companies.

 Lots of lenders tout low interest rates to entice homeowners to refinance homes.
 The costs of refinancing are often downplayed.
 However, between the costs of the appraisal, legal fees, closing costs, and more, you could be out thousands of dollars and you might not be saving as much money as you think you are, especially if you only end up shaving half a percent off your rate.
 You’ll need to know how much you’re actually saving in the long run before you take the plunge on refinancing your mortgage.